tldrlw/blog-tldrlw/README.md

 # blog-tldrlw

-This repository contains infrastructure and application code for **blog-tldrlw**, a shared component of the tldrlw ecosystem.
+This repository contains infrastructure and application code for **blog-tldrlw**, and shared components of the tldrlw ecosystem.
 It includes resources that are utilized by multiple applications running in the `us-east-1` region, ensuring efficient and centralized management.

 ## Shared Resources